whediger/haiku/README.md

 This is my Haiku
 Laney is adding a line
+We are almost done today